1. ConfigMaps decouple configuration from application code, making container images more portable and reusable.

 name: <name-of-config-map>

-After configuring the volume, you need to mount this into the container, and it looks something like this
+After configuring the volume, you need to mount it into the container, and it looks something like this

 volumeMounts: